 Types of Tests

-Testing representative segments of curtain wall, or windows, for example, comprises of three basic tests, plus three others.
+Testing representative segments of curtain walls, or windows, for example, comprises three basic tests, plus three others.

 The Basic Tests:

 - Water penetration test